 Healthcare

-Digitizes handwritten patient intake forms, medical notes, and prescriptions with nearly 99% accuracy (Hyperscience), improving patient data accuracy and record speed.
+Digitizes handwritten patient intake forms, medical notes, and prescriptions with high accuracy improving patient data accuracy and record speed.

 Insurance